lleger/elixir-school/lessons/basics/composition.md

 ## Composition

 Now that we know how to create modules and structs let's learn how to include existing functionality in them through composition.
-Elixir provides us with a variety of different ways to interact with other modules, let's look at what we have available to us.
+Elixir provides us with a variety of different ways to interact with other modules, so let's look at what we have available to us.

 ### `alias`